Upgrade to RESTHeart v9

 Default JWT Authentication:

-JWT authentication is now enabled by default.
+JWT authentication is now enabled by default with secure defaults.
 If you prefer RND tokens, update your configuration:

 jwtTokenManager: